 2. Sending money to family or relatives abroad means you may need to make regular international money transfers.
 As an example, if you have a son or daughter studying in another country sending them a few hundred Euros or Dollars per month will get expensive when your bank charges you £40 to £50 each time.

 Once again, a currency transfer specialist will be a more cost effective way in this situation.
-The zero fees that most big specialists offer will save you money.
+The zero fees that most big specialists offer will save you money, and is often the best international money transfer method that people use.

 3. Paying for goods or services as a business can mean sending regular, and large international money transfers.
 A supplier could be located in China, United States or anywhere.